In Vitro Fertilization, or IVF, is a complex fertility procedure used to treat infertility.

 2. Ovarian stimulation

 Once you’re ready to start, you’ll take about hormone injections for 10 to 14 days to help the follicles on your ovaries grow.
 Once they’ve reached a certain size, you’ll take a final injection to trigger the final maturation of your eggs, and ovulation.

 3. Egg retrieval

 You’ll have the egg retrieval around 36 hours after you take your final shot.
-The doctor will insert a needle, guided by an ultrasound, into your ovaries to drain the fluid and egg from each of your follicles.
+The provider will insert a needle, guided by an ultrasound, into your ovaries to drain the fluid and egg from each of your follicles.

 4. Embryo development

 The eggs will be fertilized in the lab with the sperm from either your partner or a donor.
 There are two different ways that fertilization can occur: by placing the egg and sperm in a special dish and allowing it to happen on its own, or by injecting a single sperm cell into each egg.
-Your doctor will tell you which is best in your case.
+Your provider will tell you which is best in your case.
 The embryos are allowed to grow and develop in the lab for about 5 days.